cypress-io/cypress-documentation/content/guides/dashboard/flaky-test-management.md

 title: Flaky Test Management
 ---

-By enabling [test retries](/guides/guides/test-retries), the Cypress Dashboard can detect, flag, and track flaky tests from your recorded Cypress test runs in your CI/CD pipeline.
+By enabling [test retries](/guides/guides/test-retries), Cypress Cloud can detect, flag, and track flaky tests from your recorded Cypress test runs in your CI/CD pipeline.